 Big selection, big SAVING.
 Get your hands on Reolink security cameras & systems before the best prices slip away!

 "Will 2 to 3 security IP cameras affect internet bandwidth?"

 Generally, the IP camera Internet usage, namely the upload bandwidth and download bandwidth your security camera uses, varies due to several factors:

-- Compression.
-It’s a major cause of your WiFi security camera data usage.
+- Compression codecs: It's a major cause of your WiFi security camera data usage.
 MJPEG/MJPEG-4 and H.264 are the two most popular compression standard in the video surveillance and security industry.

-- FPS (Frame Rate per Second).
-The frame rate determines the quality your CCTV surveillance footage.
+- Frame rate (frame per second): The frame rate determines the quality of your CCTV surveillance footage.
 The more FPS, the better videos.
-FPS also has influence on the data of your CCTV streaming uses.
+FPS also has an influence on the data of your CCTV streaming uses.

-- Number of IP cameras.
-The more cameras installed in your home, the more data your security system will use.
+- The number of IP cameras: The more cameras installed in your home, the more data your security system will use.

 How much data does a WiFi security camera use exactly?

 If you know the 4 variables mentioned above, namely the camera resolution, compression, FPS and camera numbers, you can easily calculate how much bandwidth the security camera uses via the formula below:

 Bandwidth (Mbits) = Frame Size (Kb) * 1024 * 8 * FPS * the Number of Cameras / 1000000